 Weapons are forbidden.
 Items that might be considered a weapon or have a likeness to a weapon, or are suspected of being adapted for use as a weapon, are also forbidden.
-Any student caught in possession of a weapon will be suspended with immediate effect and the police will be contacted.
+Any student caught in possession of a weapon as such described will be suspended with immediate effect and the parents informed.
+The school reserves the right to contact the police.
+Depending on the circumstances, the Leadership Team may seek to exclude the student(s) permanently.